tent/tent.io/source/docs/posts.html.md

 Posts have four timestamps associated with them.
-Timestamps are stored as the number of milliseconds since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time), and do not have timezone information.
+Timestamps are stored as the number of milliseconds since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) (not counting leap seconds), and do not have timezone information.
 The first, `published_at` may be set by the application when the first version of a post is created.
 It does not change in subsequent versions.

 The second timestamp, `received_at` is set when a server receives the post.
 `received_at` is only exposed to applications, not other entities, and is set by